 These are just some of the many courses that are available but I hope this article has given you a good idea of what to expect from different levels of training.
 If you’re so inclined, why not take advantage of the free resources that are available, and please share with others who might also be interested.

-If you’re considering going further into sound healing, or any other form of healing, check out the Udemy website for low cost options, or Centre of Excellence if you want a more in-depth programme.
+If you’re considering going further into sound healing, check out the Centre of Excellence for more in-depth programmes.

 Music and sound therapy can be very rewarding, whether just for yourself, for friends and family, or as a professional career.
 I hope that whichever level you’re interested in, you find what you’re looking for to help you progress.
 Do let me know how you get on or leave your questions and feedback below.
 I would love to hear from you.